SMSC, Values and Fundamental British Values

 Thank You Assembly!

-Every Tuesday we have our "Thank You" assembly.
-This is when we thank children from every class who have demonstrated our school values that week.
+Every Wednesday we have our "Thank You" Assembly.
+This is when we thank children from every class for demonstrating our school values that week.
 They get a certificate, their photo goes on our display and their name gets put in the school newsletter.

 Fundamental British Values